-Formaldehyde (HCHO) is a colorless, poisonous, highly water-soluble gas with an obnoxious odor.
+Formaldehyde (HCHO) is a colourless, poisonous, highly water-soluble gas with an obnoxious odour.
 Formaldehyde can often be used in disinfectants, preservatives and lots of industrial and consumer products, such as, carpeting, foam insulation and drapery.

-Making the invisible, visible
+Starter: 5 minutes Making the invisible, visible